 By centering the design process around both instructor expertise and student needs, we created a system that not only presents data but actively facilitates comparative analysis and reflection that leads to deeper understanding.

-This work contributes to learning analytics and educational technology, showing how UX research methods can inform tools that truly support learning rather than simply displaying information.
-The positive evaluation results and academic recognition underscore the value of this user-centered approach.
+This work contributes to learning analytics and educational technology, showing how UX research methods can produce tools that genuinely support learning rather than simply display information.
+The evaluation results were positive, and the approach was validated through publication at ACM CHI 2024.
+Both things point in the same direction: grounding visualization design in real user behavior, with real design partners, over real time, is worth it.

 Skills & Methods Demonstrated